Strategic Plan for The Oceanography Society

 Estimated financial cost – None

-Metric for success – Best practice documents available for community discussion in webinars and presentations at the Ocean Sciences Meeting in 2028
+Metric for success – Best practice documents available for community discussion in webinars and presentation at the Ocean Sciences Meeting in 2028

 Goal 2.
 Develop a TOS Policy Program

-Good policy is informed by sound science.
-Scientists can engage with policy issues through a broad range of activities, from conducting policy-relevant research to providing expert opinions on policy issues to pursuing a career in developing and advocating for specific policies.
-To meet the needs of members interested in policy, the society will develop a program with an eye toward providing skills that can be used in any country.
+Good public policy is informed by sound science.
+Scientists can engage with policy issues through a broad range of activities, from conducting policy-relevant research, to providing expert opinions on policy issues, to pursuing a career in developing and advocating for specific policies.
+To meet the needs of TOS members interested in policy, the Society will develop a program aimed at providing skills that can be used in any country.

 IMPLEMENTATION